Charles Jared Ingersoll, A Dinner-Party Delight

 The life of the party

-Like his father and grandfather, Ingersoll decided to combine his legal career with a political one.
+Like his father and grandfather, Charles Jared Ingersoll decided to combine his legal career with a political one.
 He was elected to Congress as a Democratic-Republican for 1813-1815, and served as chairman of the House Committee on the Judiciary.
 He did not stand for re-election, having been appointed as the US district attorney for Pennsylvania, a position he held from 1815 to 1829.

 Every Tuesday Evening during the Session Mr. [John Quincy] Adams sees company, and every assembly is a dancing one as indeed all their large evening parties are here.
 There was a large one at Mr. Calhoun’s last night.
 There was one at Taylor’s on Monday – and week before last I believe there was one every evening….
 [T]he rain has kept me in my chamber till now two o clock, which, by the bye, is not long after breakfast in Washington.
 Mr. Adams gave us a very good dinner yesterday, there were 4 servants in waiting; and as he gives such dinners at least once a week, I believe, during the session, I dare say the President [James Monroe] is right in thinking that $6000 a year does not pay for all his hospitality.
 It seems to me that the dinner giving system has increased very much since I first knew this great watering place – will you let me call it – where amusement is a business, a need, to which almost every body is given up from 5 o’clock till bedtime.
 All the Secretaries give dinners & balls frequently, I fancy weekly, and many other persons who, I should think, can ill afford it.
 The court & bar dine to-day with the President.
 In my opinion a Judge should never dine out in term time except on Saturday or Sunday, if then.
 In England I am told they hardly ever do; and I fancy the pillars of Westminster hall would marvel much if they could see the Supreme court of the U. S. begin a day’s session, aye, after robing & taking their places, by receiving from the Marshal their cards of invitation and taking up their pens to answer them before the list of cases is called for hearing.
 (6)

-As you might guess, Ingersoll was much in demand as a guest.
+Ingersoll was much in demand as a guest.

 In conversation he eminently excels, and is the delight of every dinner party; he is extensively acquainted with English and French literature, an excellent classical scholar, quick in quotation, and fond of drawing comparisons; he is curious in seeking the motives of men and has frequently given me the key of the characters of those around us with much acuteness and felicity; and I have ever found him inclined to praise rather than to censure.
 He has no secrets, and can keep none; the only error in his nature being an uncontrollable impulse to utter at once, regardless of time and place, the thing he feels or knows or even suspects….
 [T]he breast of Ingersoll is guiltless of all wilful malice, and free from all vindictive passions; but happier would he be had he more cunning to be more discreet.
 (7)

-He also must have been quite something to look at.
+He was also something to look at.

 His eccentricity, especially in dress, is proverbial.
 Sometimes he is dressed ‘a la mode,’ sometimes his coat seems an heirloom from his ancestry, and sometimes, while his vest is of exquisite fashion, his hat is too shabby to discard.
 (8)